namikaze-40p/obsidian-tab-selector/README.md

 ![demo](https://raw.githubusercontent.com/namikaze-40p/obsidian-tab-selector/main/demo/switch-tab.gif)

 ### Go to previous/next tab

+> [!CAUTION]
+>
+> In case Windows, this commands has bug.
+So it may not work correctly.
+> Sorry, I'm currently investigating the cause.

 1. Set up the `Go to previous/next tab` command in the plugin's settings.
     1. In the default configuration, each command are as follows.